 Senior Research Assistant - Faculty of Health and Life Sciences

-For an informal discussion about the post, please contact Dr Monique Lhussier at email@example.com.
+For informal discussion regarding the role, please contact Dr Gemma Wilson, email@example.com

 To apply for this vacancy please click 'Apply Now', and submit a Covering Letter and your CV, including a full list of publications where relevant and any documents specifically requested in the Role Description and Person Specification, such as a sample of written work or journal article.

 If you are successful in your application for this role, you will be employed by Northumbria University Services Limited.
 Further details can be found at https://www.northumbria.ac.uk/work-for-us/nu-services-limited/